anmeisel/permacomputing-club/README.md

 # London Permacomputing Club site

-A site to keep projects, notes, thoughts and club updates about permacomputing.
+A site to keep club updates, projects, notes and thoughts about permacomputing.

 ## Features

--   Pulls content from any public or private Are.na channel (with API token).
+-   Pulls content from closed Are.na channel via API token.
 CMS: https://www.are.na/london-permacomputing-club/permacomputing-club
 -   Simple HTML pages for each block
--   Navigation between all blocks
-    Saves slug mappings to enable efficient rebuilds
+-   Saves slug mappings to enable efficient rebuilds
 -   Homepage displaying all posts in reverse chronological order
 -   Tags for creating connections between posts
 -   Supports Text, Image, and Link block types